hugang/auto-test/doc/commands.md

         - mailCc: The cc of the sendmail.
         - subject: The subject of the sendmail.
         - body: The body of the sendmail.

+## qr code [〇]

+generate qr code.

+- argument
+    - target: The content of the qr code.
+    - value: The path of the qr code.
+    - size: The size of the qr code.
+    - centerText: The center text of the qr code.
+    - footerText: The footer text of the qr code.